The Balicasag Island Tour

 Balicasag Island enjoys the Bohol Sea's unusual richness in marine biodiversity.
 It even has caverns to explore.
-The region is also home to whale sharks, hammerhead sharks, and even blue whales.
+The region is also home to whale sharks, hammerhead sharks, and even some whales.
 So tour packages can be diverse, as well.

 And you can go swimming with sea turtles!

 Swimming with Sea Turtles at Balicasag Island, Bohol